November 12 (Sat.) – Date of making child pornography incident and sexual assault.Nov. 14 (Mon.) Rehtaeh attends school

 April 9 — Leah Parsons speaks out about her daughter’s death, saying she is dissatisfied with the RCMP’s investigation of allegations her daughter was sexually assaulted.
+Facebook messages sent by male involved with assault to Leah Parsons.

 April 12 — The RCMP says it is reopening its investigation of the Parsons case after receiving new evidence, just hours after RCMP Commissioner Bob Paulson expresses concerns about “vigilante justice” following the teenager’s death.